lavithian/Coop-Coding-Challenges/Challenge 2B/Coding Challenge 2B -  Instructions.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.e. If a Spearman has (for example) 7/10 HP, then it will only do 70% of its original ATK.

+5. Any leftover damage after unit is wiped out is transferred to the units to the next priority.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.e. If Orcs wipeout Knights with 100 ATK leftover, the 100 ATK goes to the next targettable priority (Spearmen).

 #### **Target Priority**

 Human Units (except for Pegasus Riders) will target Orc Units in this order: